 When would I see a lactation consultant or counselor?

-Our lactation consultants and counselors are available during our postpartum feeding clinics.
+Our lactation counselors are available during our postpartum feeding clinics.
 If you’re coming for a postpartum visit on a Tuesday or a Friday, they will likely be the first care provider you see.

 What happens during a breastfeeding support visit?